Menu

 Expensive

 Between $1,000 and $1,500, you’ll find laptops that have bleeding-edge hardware and are still remarkably light.
-In this price range, you’re essentially paying for three things: portability, speed, and longevity.
-If you want to be certain that your laptop will fit easily in a bag, will still feel fast in a few years, and will withstand its fair share of bumps and dings, you’ll need to pay top dollar.
+In this price range, you’re essentially paying for three things: portability, speed and longevity.
+If you want to be certain that your laptop will fit easily in a bag, will still feel fast in a few years and will withstand its fair share of bumps and dings, you’ll need to pay top dollar.

 Tips

 • Look specifically for a laptop with a headphone jack if you need it.
 Not all laptops include headphone jacks anymore.
 If a headphone jack is important to you, focus your search on laptops that include one.
-More and more gadgets are foregoing 3.5mm headphone jacks altogether, forcing users to get Bluetooth wireless headphones instead.
+More and more gadgets are foregoing 3.5-millimeter headphone jacks altogether, forcing users to get Bluetooth wireless headphones instead.
 Unfortunately, these don’t deliver the same level of audio quality as a traditional wired connection.
 If you’re an audiophile, pay close attention to laptop specifications; you may have to hunt around a little to find one with a headphone jack.

 • When you turn your laptop on for the first time, run system updates before doing anything else.
 All computer operating systems rely on regular updates in order to defend against new and ongoing security threats.
 It’s best to bring your new laptop up to speed with the latest virus definitions and bug fixes right away.
 Resist the urge to start personalizing your laptop the moment you open the box.
 Safety first!